CJGarciaMusic/CJGarciaMusic/README.md

 ##
 - 🌱 I’m currently learning Full Stack Development
 - 👯 I’m looking to collaborate on Music Tech, Font Work/Design, or anything creative/artsy
-- 🤔 I’m looking for help with finding my place in the file
+- 🤔 I’m looking for help with finding my place in the field
 - 😄 Pronouns: He/Him/His

 ##